sgrava/quantum/README.md

 # quantum
-quantum projects for learning and fun
+A collection of julia notebooks about quantum projects, for learning and fun.